Manic Hispanic: Band formation (1992-1995)

+Recordings (1995-2017)

 Their first album was released in 1995 on Doctor Dream records.
 Entitled The Menudo Incident, a reference to Guns N' Roses' The Spaghetti Incident, it featured cover versions of songs by The Buzzcocks, The Damned, X, Black Flag, Wire, The Clash, and others.
 These cover versions featured rewritten lyrics humorously reflecting the Chicano identity of the band and Chicano/Mexican culture as a whole.
 Tracks commonly include lyrics sung in Spanish, English, and Chicano "slang" a.k.a.
 Caló.
 Examples include songs such as The Damned's "New Rose" retitled "New Rosa", and Eddie and the Subtitles' "American Society" retitled "Mexican Society."
 The Menudo Incident also contains a version of Tejano/country musician Freddy Fender's "Before the Next Teardrop Falls", a bilingual hit when released by Fender in the 1970s.
 The cover art mimicked the Guns N' Roses release, showing a bowl of menudo, the traditional Mexican tripe specialty.

-The band returned with a second album in 2001, The Recline of Mexican Civilization (spoofing the punk film The Decline of Western Civilization) for BYO Records.
+The band returned with a second album in 2001, The Recline of Mexican Civilization (spoofing the 80's punk documentary film The Decline of Western Civilization) for BYO Records.
+The band's out-of-print debut album, The Menudo Incident, was reissued by BYO in 2003.

 BYO also released Mijo Goes to Jr. College (aping The Descendents' Milo Goes To College) in 2003, and Grupo Sexo (spoofing the Circle Jerks' Group Sex) in 2005.
-These albums modify the original cover art of the albums they are playing off of.
-The band's out-of-print debut album, The Menudo Incident, was reissued by BYO in 2003.

-The band has also released T-shirts based on the Ramones logo, Dead Kennedys' graphics, and the Social Distortion logo.
+Mad Ralphie is not credited for vocals for either Mijo Goes to Jr. College or Grupo Sexo, however the band credits a new bandmember "Huesos" on vocals for these albums.

+The Band continued to play shows and festivals periodically throughout the late 90's and early 2000's at their convenience in between other band commitments.
+Despite missing members during shows due to other band commitments, Gabby remained the sole member to always play with the band in his part Lead Singer.